This page tells you the process to get your motorcycle full licence, and what you need to know about holding a full licence.

 book and pass the full practical driving test and pay the test fee.

-You can book the test online or over the phone before you go into the agent.
-If you do it this way, you will need to go to a driver licensing agent before your test to lodge your application.
+You can book the test online before you go into the agent.
+If you book online, you’ll still need to go to the driver licensing agent before your test to make your application.

 The full licence practical test is a 30-minute test with a testing officer, who will assess whether your riding is good enough to progress to the next level of driver licence.